anttihaap/distributed-backup-system/REPORT.md

 | CONTRACT_CREATE_ACK:contractId:contractNodeId:contractId | Message acknowledging to create a contract |
 | CONTRACT_PING:contractId:contractNodeId | Ping contract. |

 Nodes that want to backup a file send `CONTRACT_CREATE` requests to it's peers in the network which also want to backup a file.
 The network (peer network or tracker) includes in the node updates a flag indicating if a node wants create backups or not.
 A node acknowledges a `CONTRACT_CREATE` request with a `CONTRACT_CREATE_ACK` request.
-After this both nodes start piging the contract.
+After this both nodes start pinging the contract.
 The contract is called at this stage a *contract candidate*.

 We use a competition strategy to cherry-pick contract candidates.
 Node's